 This might lead one to assume that if this reform were to reemerge in the United States, it would happen in cities controlled by progressives.
-That is possible; cities have indeed been innovators when it comes to electoral reforms such as proportional representation, instant-runoff voting, and campaign finance reform.259 But it would be at odds with the tendency of progressive cities to set the timing of local elections in ways that depress turnout.260 For example, shifting local elections to align with state and national elections can substantially increase voter participation, and produce an electorate that is more representative in terms of race, class, and partisanship.261 Yet cities maintain off-cycle elections, and in so doing shape electorates that favor incumbent parties, officeholders, and organized groups.262 If voting were made mandatory, progressives could find it harder to remain in office; deep-blue cities might become less progressive.263 By their actions, one might expect progressives to prefer low turnout in local elections.
+That is possible; cities have indeed been innovators when it comes to electoral reforms such as proportional representation, instant-runoff voting, and campaign finance reform.367 But it would also be at odds with the tendency of progressive cities to set the timing of local elections in ways that depress turnout.368 Shifting local elections to align with state and national elections, for example, can substantially increase voter participation, and produce an electorate that is more representative in terms of race, class, and partisanship.369 Yet cities maintain off-cycle elections, and by so doing shape electorates that elect representatives who may be more likely to serve the interests of organized groups such as city employees than those of the median resident.370 Judging by how local elections are timed, one might expect progressives to prefer low turnout in local elections.
+Indeed, were voting to be mandatory progressives might find it harder to remain in office, and deep-blue cities could in fact become less progressive.371

 The experience of Kansas City further scrambles the conventional wisdom.
 Voting was not made a duty to support working class policies.
 Instead, the impetus was fear that the wrong people were voting, and that the right people-responsible men of business-were not.
-Rather than favoring downward redistribution of power and resources, the push for compulsory
+Rather than favoring downward redistribution of power and resources, the push for compulsory voting arose from the same anxieties